mohan2020/w2hsite/site/content/team/index.md

       bgpic: /img/bg/photo10.jpg
       pic: /img/team/brown.jpeg
       text: >
         Stephanie is the Way to Health Clinical Operations Specialist at the Center for Health Initiatives and Behavioral Economics.
-She is responsible for collaborating with clinical project teams to develop protocols geared towards increasing positive clinical outcomes and leads teams through the building and testing of the Way to Health platform.
-Before joining the way to health team, Stephanie worked in both private and public practice clinical settings addressing health disparities as a program assistant, chronic disease care manager and patient-centered medical home coordinator. <br/> Stephanie received her bachelor’s degree in psychology, with a minor in biology and corporate and public relations from Drexel University and is currently pursuing a Master’s of Public Health from the University of Pennsylvania.
+She is responsible for collaborating with clinical project teams to develop protocols geared towards increasing positive clinical outcomes and leads teams.
+Stephanie has worked in both private and public practice clinical settings addressing health disparities as a program assistant, chronic disease care manager and patient-centered medical home coordinator. <br/> <br/>Stephanie received her bachelor’s degree in psychology, with a minor in biology and corporate and public relations from Drexel University and is currently pursuing a Master’s in Public Health from the University of Pennsylvania.
 advisory:
   role: Advisory Board
   member:
     - name: David Asch, MD, MBA
       title: Executive Director, Center for Healthcare Innovation
       twitter:
-      linkedin:
+      linkedin: david-asch-390a378
       bgpic: /img/bg/photo11.jpg
       pic: /img/team/asch.jpg
       text: >